 Maria is a Senior Lecturer, researcher, knowledge manager and social enterprise consultant with experience in the private, social economy and academic sectors.
 After having worked as knowledge management practitioner for five years in combination with consultancy work with social economy organisations in Colombia, she has started her academic career in UK as researcher and senior lecturer in social enterprises, social innovation, knowledge management, informal entrepreneurship, marginalised social groups and sustainability.

 - PhD Business Information Management and Operations, University of Westminster, UK

-- MSc Industrial Engineering, Universidad de los Andes, Colombia
+- MEng Industrial Engineering, Universidad de los Andes, Colombia

-- BSc Industrial Engineering, Universidad Nacional de Colombia
+- BEng Industrial Engineering, Universidad Nacional de Colombia

 Maria is a Fellow of the Higher Education Academy.
-She has taught business-related topics on undergraduate and postgraduate modules, including Sustainable Business, Global Strategic Management and Digital Business.
+She has taught business-related topics on undergraduate and postgraduate modules, including Sustainable Business, Global Strategic Management and Designing Value.
 She is currently leading the Innovation and Creativity module in our BA Business Management degree and the Strategic Innovation in the digital world module in our MBA programme.

 Maria's research interests are mostly on 'enterprising at human scale'.
 Her work focuses on:

 i) Understanding social initiatives at micro/local/bottom-up level and learn from them while co-creating the conditions for them to thrive.

 ii) People empowered in their right to earn a living and develop formally in the economy by enterprising as oppose to an employment route, arising out from their own initiative and commitment